pydanny/pydanny-event-notes/DjangoConEurope2013/CBVs.rst

 * No control over logic flow
 * No re-use between views

-.. note:: Another thing against FBVs was that people would implement their own broken CBV system.
+.. note:: Another thing against function-based generic views was that people would implement their own broken CBV system.